msp-strath/cs208-logic/pages/pred-logic-intro.md

    I'm happy with this one.
    ```

-10. There exist at least two different green trees.
+10. “There exist at least two different green trees”.

 	```formulaentry {id=saying-ex10}
 	<formula>